fronteradevs-utrgv/cs-mentorship-program/mentor-guides/research-guide.md

 - Assignment (optional)
   - Send a interest email to a research professor
   - Go to a professor’s office hours or schedule an appointment, and ask questions about their research!
+For instance, ask about the topics they research, or about the research format used in their field.

 ## Week Five: CS Research Opportunities outside of campus
 - CS Research Internships